You Don't Need to Spend Hours on LinkedIn to Reap Its Benefits

-Most of our clients already have a profile but rarely use it - unless it’s time to start looking for a job.
+Most of our clients already have a profile but rarely use it, unless it’s time to start looking for a job.

 Here are five tips you can quickly implement to make sure that you’re capturing as much value from LinkedIn as possible.

-LinkedIn calculates profile strength, and the stronger your profile, the more likely you are to appear in recruiter searches.
+The stronger your profile, the more likely you are to appear in recruiter searches.

 According to LinkedIn, small upgrades can reap huge benefits: